 As previously stated, a further postprocessing step shown in \autoref{eq:omega_c} can be applied to $\omega$.
-Due to the special construction of the inelastic potential, which allows for a zero interval of the derivative of inelastic potential, meaning that no inelastic response is activated until a certain stress level is reached, and one single iCKAN model is sufficient to represent a viscoelastic material under relaxation.
+Due to the special construction of the dissipation potential, which allows for a zero interval of the derivative of dissipation potential, meaning that no inelastic response is activated until a certain stress level is reached, and one single iCKAN model is sufficient to represent a viscoelastic material under relaxation.
 This can be represented as the rheological model in \autoref{fig:RM_inelastic}.
-The elastic potential $\psi$ is associated with the spring, and the inelastic potential $\omega$ with the dashpot.
-However, at this end, the training of this parameter $c$ is unstable, leading us to choose to leave out this particular step and combine two iCKANs in parallel to express a viscoelastic material.
+The free energy $\psi$ is associated with the spring, and the dissipation potential $\omega$ with the dashpot.
+However, at this end, the training of this parameter $c$ of \autoref{eq:omega_c} is unstable, leading us to choose to leave out this particular step and combine two iCKANs in parallel to express a viscoelastic material.